enoklearn/engineering/modules/human-experience.md

    With this topic, you'll be able to demonstrate the knowledge required to build software that meets the accessibility needs of your users.

    #### Learning Outcomes
-   * Explain the importance of accessibility in software.
+   * Explain the importance of accessibility in software
-   * Develop software that meets common accessibility requirements set forth by W3C.
+   * Develop software that meets common accessibility requirements set forth by W3C
-   * Recognize approaches to adapt your software to various languages and regions.
+   * Recognize approaches to adapt your software to various languages and regions

    #### Resources
    * [Can I Use `Tool`](https://caniuse.com/)